HomeResources › Google LSA Ranking Factors

 Home service technician checking Google Local Services Ads ranking on a tablet

 LSA ranking is driven by an auction that weighs your bid, your profile quality, and your responsiveness.
 Reviews are the single biggest lever.
 Response speed is second.
 Profile completeness, services enabled, and bid mode round it out.
-Every factor on this list is within your control — and most of your competitors are ignoring at least half of them.
+Every factor on this list is within your control, and most of your competitors in your local market are ignoring at least half of them.
+That's good news for you.

 Ranking Factor Impact Level How Fast You Can Improve It